IBM/aspera-cli/README.erb.md

 * `status` : a message
 * `other_struct` : a complex structure that cannot be displayed as an array

+### Format of output

+By default, result of type single_object and object_list are displayed using format `table`.
-The table style is `:.:` by default and can be customized with parameter: `table_style` (horizontal, vertical and intersection characters).
+The table style can be customized with parameter: `table_style` (horizontal, vertical and intersection characters) and is `:.:` by default.

+In a table format, when displaying "objects" (single, or list), by default, sub object are flatten (option flat_hash).
+So, object {"user":{"id":1,"name":"toto"}} will have attributes: user.id and user.name.
+Setting `flat_hash` to `false` will only display one
+field: "user" and value is the sub hash table.
+When in flatten mode, it is possible to filter fields by "dotted" field name.

 The style of output can be set using the `format` parameter, supporting: